linrongbin16/fzfx.nvim/README.md

 > This is the next generation of [fzfx.vim](https://github.com/linrongbin16/fzfx.vim), a brand new fzf plugin for Neovim, build from scratch, focused on user friendly, customization and performance.

-Please see [Demo](https://github.com/linrongbin16/fzfx.nvim/wiki/Demo) for more features & use cases.

 - [Feature](#-feature)
 - [Requirement](#-requirement)
   - [Windows](#windows)